vanzasetia/personal-website/src/blogs/too-much-media-queries.md

 The better answer for the question is that **it depends on the context**.
 For example, if you make a personal website with links and with a simple and straightforward layout and with one theme, you do not need a media query.
 But when you want to use the empty space on large screen sizes, you may need a media query to make the website responsive.
 After that, you want your website to adapt to the user's preferences, such as dark/light theme, reduced animations, and more/less contrast.
 This means you need to be specific and know what you are doing.

-Then, you can write your first messy style sheet.
-Improve your style sheet.
+Then, you can write your first messy stylesheet.
+Improve your stylesheet.
 Use modern CSS layout techniques like CSS Grid and CSS Flexbox to reduce the use of viewport media queries, for example, `@media screen and (width >= 900px)`.
 Improve it again until you are satisfied with it.

 Simply, you can have too many media queries.
 But to get the exact answer, **your knowledge and the website you develop will determine the ideal number of media queries**.